-10. STAFF BONUSES
+(10) STAFF BONUSES

-For accrued staff bonuses to be deductible in the 2018 tax year the decision to pay the bonus and the determination of the bonus must be made and documented prior to 30 June 2018.
-If the above decisions are made after year-end, when the actual operating results have been determined, the bonuses will not be deductible until the 2019 tax year.
+For accrued staff bonuses to be deductible in the 2021 tax year the decision to pay the bonus and the determination of the bonus must be made and documented prior to 30 June 2021.
+If the above decisions are made after year-end, when the actual operating results have been determined, the bonuses will not be deductible until the 2022 tax year.
 Similar tests must be satisfied for accrued director's fees to be deductible.

-11. DONATIONS
+(11) DONATIONS

-For donations to be deductible in the 2018 tax year they must be for \$2 or more and paid prior to 30 June 2018 (i.e. cheque cleared through the bank account by 30 June 2018).
+For donations to be deductible in the 2021 tax year they must be for \$2 or more prior to 30 June 2021 (i.e. cheque, EFT or BPAY cleared through the bank account by 30 June 2021).
+Examples of donations that are deductible include those made to an authorised deductible gift recipient or political party (capped at \$1,500).
 The tax deduction is limited to the available taxable income (i.e. donations cannot be used to generate or increase the amount of tax losses to be carried forward to a subsequent year).
 Accordingly, if your business is likely to make a tax loss, it may be to your advantage to make donations personally so as to ensure a full tax deduction.
+In addition, for individuals wishing to make tax deductible donations we suggest that they be made by the taxpayer on the highest marginal tax rate.